benjamincrom/kabbage_challenge/README.md

-**User story**
-As a Kabbage developer, I want to see how you code a lightweight application, so that I can get a feel for a your skills and strengths.

 **Acceptance Criteria:**

 1. Given a user, when they access your application, then they should be presented with a search box prompting them for a topic